aputinski/butane/README.md

 ## References

-References to commonly used nodes are defined in the `.refs` list.
+References to commonly used nodes are defined in the `.refs` map.

 They can then be accessed by using the `^` symbol.